 I plan to replace a few items with newer/better/lighter equipment.
 I am switching to a Havalon Piranta razor knife with 5 spare blades rather than carry two knives and an ultralight sharpener.
 For those familiar with the Piranta, I did elect to purchase some #22XT blades.
 I believe this blade will be much safer than the stock #60XT blade sold with the knives.
 (That blade is for doing autopsies, and I would rather not do one on myself).

-I am also planning to carry a sleeping bag that weighs 8 ounces less than 2012.
+I am also planning to carry a sleeping bag that weighs 8 ounces less.
 Since I am carrying rain gear regardless of weather, I can wear that if temperatures drop to the low end of the spectrum.
 I typically sleep in my underwear and shirt.
-I will bring my 2012 bag to BaseCamp as a back up, in case the weather is much cooler this year.
+I will bring my current bag to BaseCamp as a back up, in case the weather is much cooler this year.
 (I hope so).
 Worst case scenario is that I might be chilly for a few nights until I get back to BaseCamp, but I am fairly certain that I will be fine.

 I eventually started keeping notes of what went in which pocket.
 In the past, it was taking me nearly my entire backpack hunt to get things organized exactly the way I wanted them and to get the center of gravity of my pack right.
 So I decided to write it down as I was packing up to go home.
 You can read my Badlands 2800 pocket-specific list by clicking here.
 (The list will open as a PDF document.)